-Graphics cards nowadays are way more powerful than what they used to be.
+Graphics cards today are way more powerful than what they used to be.
 They are not only powerful, but have some exciting new features which make your gaming or designing more easy and exciting.
 So, if you want to update your system with one of the best graphics card 2020, this is where you will get one.

 We have put together 10 of the best graphics cards.
 The GPUs are capable of playing all AAA titles with ease and some of them will even give you beastly VR performance.
 With respect to release of new graphics cards and their performance, our round-up consists of the latest models like RTX 2080 Super, RTX 2080 Ti and RX 5700 XT etc.